Ax-Prover: A Deep Reasoning Agentic Framework for Theorem Proving in Mathematics and Quantum Physics: Case Study: Verifying math in classical cryptographic papers

-The outcome of our work is a formally verified certificate ensuring the correctness of Theorem 1.
-During the course of constructing this certificate, we identified a critical error in the original proof.
+The outcome of our work was a formally verified certificate ensuring the correctness of Theorem 1.
+During the course of constructing this certificate, we identified an error in the original proof.
 Specifically, the issue arises in \textbf{Step 2} of the proof:

 Here, the authors fail to ensure that the sets over which they take minima are non-empty.
 For example, in the simplest case where $M = I$ (the identity matrix), the middle term reduces to

 In this case, the constraints are contradictory, so the underlying set is \textit{empty}.
 Nevertheless, the original proof proceeds under the assumption that this minimum is well-defined, a subtle yet significant oversight.